Mission:

 C. In the occasion the Past-Chair cannot or chooses not to serve, no person shall be appointed to the position.

-The Internal Relations Officer monitors internal organizational activities or procedures to provide reasonable assurance that operations support the mission and Board directives.
+The Internal Relations Officer monitors internal organizational activities and procedures to provide reasonable assurance that operations support the mission and Board directives.

 The External Relations Officer monitors organizational activities or procedures with external parties or agencies to provide reasonable assurance that operations support the mission and Board directives.